Saturday 27 July 2024

 The 1944-45 Commission of Inquiry (Woodhead Commission), excluded the starvation deaths and suffering in neighbouring provinces, Assam, Bihar, and Orissa, limiting the official death toll to 1.5 million.
 “The Great Famine of 1942-44” better captures that gross neglect of governance, the worst calamity in two centuries of British India rule.

 Food had been a Provincial subject since 1937.
-Suppose India had created a Federal Government with responsibility for Defense, then I'd be writing this in Japanese.
+Suppose India had created a Federal Government with responsibility for Defence, then I'd be writing this in Japanese.

 The facts are straightforward.
 Japan’s 1942 attack in South-East Asia, coincided with low rice production in East India.
 The customary supplies from Burma were blocked when Burma was occupied by Japan.
 Fearing further land attack on India